Before you respond

 - The person says they can recover money, crypto, a prize, or a refund for a fee.

-- They claim to be from a government agency, law firm, consumer group, or recovery company.
+- They claim to be from the FBI, IC3, a government agency, law firm, consumer advocacy group, or recovery company.

-- They ask for a retainer, processing fee, tax, wallet access, seed phrase, or bank details.
+- They ask for a retainer, processing fee, tax, wallet access, seed phrase, bank details, or refund-deposit information.

 - They already know details about an earlier loss and use them to sound legitimate.